Particular/NServiceBus/CONTRIBUTING.md

 * Push your changes to a feature branch in your fork of the repository.
 * Submit a pull request to the NServiceBus repository

+## Pull Request review process
+Because NServiceBus.Core sits at the heart of the NServiceBus ecosystem, pull requests are reviewed closely.
+Pull requests are checked to ensure comprehension by @nservicbus-maintainers and correctness of the code.

+This approach has been implemented in an attempt to limit having to undo changes after the fact.
+Because of the number of downstreams that depend on NServiceBus.Core, a change-undo pattern can lead to increased work for those downstreams and the end users.

+As a pull request submitter, you can help speed up the review of your submission by providing as much context about your code as you can.
+In addition to providing technical context, consider answering questions like "Why is the change being submitted?" and "What problem does it solve?"

 # Additional Resources

 * [General GitHub documentation](http://help.github.com/)